 - Rapid pulse.

-In 2016, the World Health Organization (WHO) estimated that 3 million people are poisoned by pesticides each year.
+In 2016, the World Health Organization (WHO) estimated that pesticides poison 3 million people.

 Symptoms associated with miotic pupils

 Point pupils are a symptom, not a disease.
 Accompanying symptoms can offer a clue as to what is causing the problem.

 If you take opioids, you may also experience: